 (SAME DEADLINE AS SUBMISSION OF RESEARCH PAPERS: December 1st, 2016)

-In order to be admitted to participate in the Ph.D.
-Symposium, Ph.D. students have to submit their proposal through the relative form in the submission page.
+In order to be admitted to participate in the Ph.D. and Early Career Symposium, Ph.D. students and scholars in their early career have to submit their proposal through the relative form in the submission page.
 The proposal must be a 3-page document in pdf format composed by 1-page CV and 2-page description of the sumitter's research to be discussed at the Symposium.

-Please, note that only a limited number of applications can be accepted for the Ph.D.
-Symposium, while a minimum of Ph.D. students must be registered for the Symposium to take place.
+Please, note that only a limited number of applications can be accepted for the Ph.D. and Early Career Symposium, while a minimum of Ph.D. students and scholars in their early career must be registered for the Symposium to take place.

 Austin, J. E., & M. M. Seitanidi (2014), Creating Value in Nonprofit-Business Collaborations: New Thinking & Practice, Jossey-Bass.

 Baur D., & G. Palazzo (2011), “The Moral Legitimacy of NGOs as Partners of Corporations”, Business Ethics Quarterly, 21(4), pp. 579-604.

 Maiolini, R., Rullani F., & P. Versari (2015), “Mechanisms and boundaries of collective action in social Entrepreneurship”, Academy of Management Proceedings, Vol. 2014, No. 1, p.
 16607.

 Mongelli, L., Rullani, F. & P. Versari (2013), “Hybridization of diverging institutional logics through the `common tone´: the case of social entrepreneurship”, Working Paper, Druid Conference 2013.